DevExpress/devextreme-documentation/api-reference/10 UI Components/Widget/1 Configuration/tabIndex.md

 Specifies the number of the element when the Tab key is used for navigating.

 ---
-The value of this option will be passed to the <a href="https://www.w3schools.com/tags/att_global_tabindex.asp" target="_blank">`tabindex`</a> attribute of the HTML element that underlies the UI component.
+The value of this property will be passed to the <a href="https://www.w3schools.com/tags/att_global_tabindex.asp" target="_blank">`tabindex`</a> attribute of the HTML element that underlies the UI component.